 Fall Guys took the internet by storm after it released and hasn't slowed down much since.
 With Wipeout-inspired obstacle courses, players compete against up to 59 others as the challenges get harder and harder the further you progress.
 To win the full round, you'll need to be the last man standing and get the crown.
 New seasons of content hit frequently, as well as new costumes.

 It doesn't hurt that the developer is incredibly active on Twitter and constantly keeps fans in the loop regarding upcoming content and updates.
 Sometimes fan requests, like new costumes and such, even make it into the game.
 Getting into the community is worth it for the memes alone.

 I'm not usually someone who plays multiplayer games.
 I tend to find them more frustrating than anything, and I enjoy single-player games more than 99% of the time.
-I also spent a good chunk of August this year playing Fall Guys after it came out because it was just so fun.
+I also spent a good chunk of August 2020 playing Fall Guys after it came out because it was just so fun.
 Once you play one round, you need to play more.
 Good luck winning those crowns!

 Immortals Fenyx Rising

 Some humor here's more appropriate for teenagers (hence why it's rated T), but it's still kid-friendly enough to include it on this list.
 If you're looking for a game that provides plenty of action and needs some good puzzle-solving skills to get through, this is the game you want.

 Immortals Fenyx Rising is a Greek epic that combines the best parts of Assassin's Creed Odyssey along with The Legend of Zelda: Breath of the Wild.
 When Typhon, one of the deadliest and formidable Greek beings, escapes Tartarus and destroys the veil between it and humanity, it's up to you (with the help of the other gods) to save the day.